statisticalbiotechnology/and/percolator_code_notes.md

 ### Design
 Some structs or functions were overly complicated.
 In some parts of the code dynamic memory was used when not needed.
 Also, it would make the code better if memory was freed in class destructors instead of manually in the code.

+One should try to avoid passing boolean variables as function parameters.
+Instead of passing a boolean it's usually better to simply create two different functions.

 #### Too Many Flags?